List of animal stereotypes by world regions:

 - The city of London is associated with ravens, due to the real-life ravens living in the Tower of London.

 - England is most often associated with several breeds of dogs: the English Bulldog, the Corgi, the Beagle, and the Old English Sheepdog.
 The Bulldog's unique facial structure invokes the Stiff Upper Lip stereotype, the Corgi got famous as the pet of Queen Elizabeth II, the Beagle is associated with the traditional fox hunts, and the Old English Sheepdog has, well, "English" in its name.

 - The mythical unicorn is historically associated with Scottish royalty.
+Oh, and speaking of (probably) mythical creatures, the Loch Ness Monster has become a well-known Scottish mascot.
 The Highland Cow (or Heilan Coo) and Scottish Wildcat represent the Scottish Highlands region.